OWASP/www-project-integration-standards/writeups/owasp_in_sdlc/index.md

 Concerning metrics, the community has been quite vocal on what to measure and how important it is.
 The OWASP CISO guide offers 3 broad categories of SDLC metrics[1] which can be used to measure effectiveness of security practices.
 Moreover, there is a number of presentations on what could be leveraged to improve a security programme, starting from Marcus' Ranum's [keynote](https://www.youtube.com/watch?v=yW7kSVwucSk) at Appsec California[1], Caroline Wong's similar [presentation](https://www.youtube.com/watch?v=dY8IuQ8rUd4) and [this presentation](https://www.youtube.com/watch?v=-XI2DL2Uulo) by J. Rose and R. Sulatycki.
 These among several writeups by private companies all offering their own version of what could be measured.

 However, metrics won't necessarily improve without training engineering teams and somehow building a security-minded culture.
 Security training is a long and complicated discussion.
-There is a variety of approaches out there, on the testing-only end of the spectrum there is fully black box virtual machines such as [DVWA](http://www.dvwa.co.uk/), [Metasploitable series](https://metasploit.help.rapid7.com/docs/metasploitable-2) and the [VulnHub](https://www.vulnhub.com/) project.
+There is a variety of approaches out there, on the testing-only end of the spectrum there is fully black box virtual machines such as [DVWA](https://dvwa.co.uk/), [Metasploitable series](https://metasploit.help.rapid7.com/docs/metasploitable-2) and the [VulnHub](https://www.vulnhub.com/) project.

 The code & remediation end of the spectrum isn't as well-developed, mainly due to the complexity involved in building and distributing such material.
-However, there are some respectable solutions, [Remediate The Flag](https://www.remediatetheflag.com/) can be used to setup a code based challenge.
+However, there are some respectable solutions, [Secure Flag](https://secureflag.com/) can be used to setup a code based challenge.

 ![Remediate the Flag](images/rtf.png "Remediate the Flag")